knockout/tko/packages/build.reference/docs/intro.md

 - **Templating**
   Create reusable components and sophisticated web applications.
 - **Extensible**
-  Implement custom behaviours and compartmentalized code.
+  Implement custom behaviors and compartmentalized code.

 TKO has a comprehensive suite of tests that ensure its correct functioning and allow easy verification on different Javascript browsers and platforms.